Equipment Latest change 2017-10-02

 - Rim coil.

-- Bob Control electronics to detect center and rim passages and to control the drive coil.
+- Control electronics.
+Circuits to monitor the behaviour, detect center and rim passages and to control the drive coil.

-- PC program which takes the data from the Line Sensors and the Bob Control unit and presents it graphically and logs the data for later study.
+- PC program which takes the data from the Bob Control unit and presents it graphically and logs the data for later study by the Analysis program.

 Top mount